-It makes for a pleasant and contrasting day trip from Amsterdam and the area can easily be visited using the EBS buses which depart from both Amsterdam Central and Amsterdam Noord stations.
+It makes for a pleasant day trip from Amsterdam and the area can easily be visited using the EBS buses which depart from both Amsterdam Central and Amsterdam Noord stations.

-We’ll first review some of the Waterland destinations then further below there is more detailed information about getting around on the buses.
+We’ll first review some of the Waterland destinations then further below we’ll give more detailed information about getting around on the buses.

 Volendam is an interesting place worthy of a visit, a traditional fishing village with working class roots.
-Although touristy, the heart of the action is in and around the harbour area with fine views looking out to the Ijsselmeer (formerly the Zuider Zee).
+Although touristy, the heart of the action is in and around the harbour area with fine views looking out to the Markermeer (formerly part of the Zuider Zee).

-You will find bars and cafés, cheese shops, fish stalls selling herring and smoked eel, and the ubiquitous traditional costume shops where you can pay to dress up and take photos.
+You will find bars and cafés, cheese shops, fish stalls selling herring and smoked eel, and the ubiquitous traditional costume shops where you can dress up and take photos.

-Edam is a classy small town originating from the 12th century and not too far from Volendam.
+Edam is a classy small town originating from the 12th century and is just north of Volendam.
 Settled on the Ye River, this town became prosperous through ship building and merchant trading.

 Exploring its quiet back streets is certainly a marked contrast to the tourist hustle of Volendam.
 In the centre of town is the Damplein square with its 18th century baroque-style Town Hall.